-Scilla mischtschenkoana was another earlier flowering bulb (from February), which in 2013 was still appealing to honeybees into April, as a pollen source.And the last few snowdrop flowers, Galanthus nivalis mainly, were still attracting pollen foraging honeybees in mid April.
+Scilla mischtschenkoana is another earlier flowering bulb (from February), which in still can appeal to honeybees into April.And the last few snowdrop flowers, Galanthus nivalis mainly, can still attracting pollen foraging honeybees in mid April in a cold spring.

-Pieris flowers continue to be a nectar magnet for bumblebees, and are visited by many flies in April.
+Pieris flowers continue to be a real nectar magnet for bumblebees, and are visited by many flies in April.
 Later varieties like P. forrestii ‘Wakehurst’ can continue the period of flower into May.
 This is P. ‘Forest Flame’.
-7/04/12.

 If you check back, you’ll see that Pulmonaria flowers start to bloom in our garden in early January some years, and here in April with many other flowers to choose from, they’re still one of the most preferred bumblebee nectar sources.
-14/04/12.

-The bright yellow flowers of Red Russian Kale are attractive to a number of flies, honeybees and bumblebees as nectar and pollen sources.
+The bright yellow flowers of ‘Red Russian’ kale, if allowed to open, and not eaten as early purple sprouting, are attractive to a number of flies, honeybees and bumblebees as nectar and pollen sources.
 Many other brassicas left to flower have equal appeal.
-15/04/11.

 Once the native wild pussy willows, Salix caprea, begin to bloom, honeybee visits to flowers in the garden diminish somewhat, since this is such a huge resource for them.
 All pollen arriving at the hives seems to turn golden!

-Mossy saxifrage, Saxifraga bryoides, which we grow in profusion will attract a few butterflies, like this Green-veined white, Pieris napi, and various flies, including bee-flies, Bombylius major, but not it seems very often, bumblebees or other bees.
+Mossy saxifrage, Saxifraga bryoides, which we grow in profusion will attract a few butterflies, like this Green-veined white, Pieris napi, and various flies, including bee-flies, Bombylius major, but not very often, bumblebees or other bees.
 April/mid May.

 One of the challenges of writing these pages is I keep seeing new things.
 So just to prove me wrong here is a blurry image of a bumblebee visiting mossy saxifrage flowers.
 This queen Bombus lapidarius spent little very time per flower, hence the blurred image, and part of its problem was that its great weight bent the flower double.
-In essence my observations hold, that most Saxifrage flowers are primarily of appeal to flies, and not bees (with the exception in our garden of the later flowering London Pride, Saxifraga x urbium, which honeybees relish) 13/04/12.
+In essence my observations hold, that most Saxifrage flowers are primarily of appeal to flies, and not bees (with the exception in our garden of the later flowering London Pride, Saxifraga x urbium, which honeybees relish).

 Green bottle fly, Lucilia sericata, on mossy saxifrage flowers in early May.